thechowdary/laravel-docker/README.md

 ### Step 1:
 - Clone this repo: ```git clone https://github.com/thechowdary/laravel-docker/```
-- `git checkout develop`
+- `git checkout docker_volume`
+- You may replace `myproject` word in docker-compose.yml with your project name
-- You can change the port number in docker-compose.yml, default set to 8003 in the nginx configuration in this file.
+- You can change the port number in docker-compose.yml, default set to 8003 in the nginx configuration inside this file.
 - Set the database details in the .env file

 ### Step 2: Files & Database
-- `cd laravel`
-- Download laravel to this location.
-If it's a new laravel application, use `git clone https://github.com/laravel/laravel .`
+- Latest laravel files will be pulled from github to ```/var/www/```, Which is the root directory of the project.
+- To make changes to project files, please edit using volumes section in visual studio or this location in windows: ```\\wsl$\docker-desktop-data\data\docker\volumes```
-- You may need to set the same port number in .env file, that was there in step 1.
+- The `.env` file will be copied by default during build process.
+You may need to set the same `port number` in `.env` file that was set in docker-compose.yml in the first step.
-- Also don't forget to set .env file. you may need to copy from .env.example to .env, if its a new laravel application.
 - If it's an old application, Put your exported db's sql file to `docker-compose/mysql` folder by replacing existing sql file.

 ### Step 3: